Queen’s University Belfast 2019

 The hospital serves a large area beyond the city itself and treats people of all ages with a wide variety of medical problems that present to the emergency department.
 Many patients can’t afford healthcare as they don’t have any insurance.
 My colleague and I took donations raised from our university out to Vietnam with us, we were delighted to see the impact this had in the hospital.

 Over my six weeks, I spent four weeks in the plastic surgery department and two weeks in the orthopaedic department.
 Despite the language barrier posing some difficulty with regards to patients; my supervisors were keen to practice their English and explained each case in detail.
-Under their supervision, I had the opportunity to examine patients prior to surgery and improve my skills in coming up with differential diagnoses.
+Under supervision, I improved my skills in coming up with differential diagnoses.
 In theatres, I had the opportunity to improve my suturing skills and learn about cases I would have never seen in the UK before.

 Other interesting cases included a tibial puzzle flap repair on a patient with a snake bite